dkhrunov/ngx-jwt-auth/README.md

   The reason for this error is a cyclic call to `JwtAuthInterceptor`.
 Since the interceptor handles every request, except for those url requests specified in the `unsecuredUrls` config parameter, the token refresh request creates a circular dependency.

-  The solution to this problem is to specify in the `unsecuredUrls` array the URL or path of the accessToken update request, or specify the root path for all requests related to user authorization/registration, for example: `"/auth/"`, then all requests c path auth will be excluded from the interceptor check - `server.api/auth/login`, `server.api/auth/register`, `server.api/auth/refresh` and etc.
+  The solution to this problem is to specify in the `unsecuredUrls` array the URL or path of the accessToken update request, or specify the root path for all requests related to user authorization/registration, for example: `"/auth/"`, then all requests with path `auth` will be excluded from the interceptor check - `server.api/auth/login`, `server.api/auth/register`, `server.api/auth/refresh` and the like.